priyansh-anand/exxx_evasion/readme.md

 * Make all payloads persistent by default
 # License
 MIT

 **Free Software, Hell Yeah!**

 # Warning
 This tool is for educational purposes only.
-I am not responsible if you do any illegal act with this tool.
+I am not responsible if you do any illegal act using this tool.
 Use it wisely.
 # Contribution
-If you want to add any feature or fixing any bug, i am welcoming you to do that.
-You can also request/suggest for more aweome features to be added in this tool
+If you want to add any new feature or fix any bug, I welcome you to do that.
+You can also request/suggest for more awesome features to be added in this tool